 The log utility now supports filesystem paths in Unicode.

-To use an OpenSSH authentication agent, you must use a third-party distribution of OpenSSH, for example the version that comes with Cygwin.
-The version of the OpenSSH agent that comes with Windows runs under the Windows Subsystem for Linux and uses Unix sockets in a way that's currently inaccessible to native Windows applications.
+To use an OpenSSH authentication agent with SSH Client versions 8.xx and older, you must use a third-party distribution of OpenSSH, for example the version that comes with Cygwin.
+SSH Client versions 9.xx support the OpenSSH authentication agent that comes with OpenSSH for Windows.

 LastPass for Applications achieves some of its functions by injecting a DLL with foreign code into other applications.
 As of February 2018, the DLL injected by LastPass has been observed to cause a crash in Bitvise SSH Client when connecting to a server.

 Windows XP: All versions of our software that we recommend using are built using Visual Studio 2015.
 The C++ run-time library used by this Visual Studio version has a known issue where 1-2 kB of memory are leaked each time a new thread is created.
 This issue does not occur on later Windows versions; it does not occur e.g. on Windows Server 2003.
 Microsoft has stated they do not intend to fix this issue.
 Bitvise's view is that the impacts on our SSH Client and FlowSsh are manageable; whereas our SSH Server is rarely used on Windows XP.
 We therefore do not plan to work around this; but we warn that this can be a potential denial of service vector on Windows XP.